HR · Berkeley

 Exactly what you get

 You get HR software that splits effort across your Berkeley lab's grants, certifies it for compliance, and handles student and seasonal staff under local rules, with allocations flowing straight into your books.
-It connects to a custom accounting setup and ERP (Enterprise Resource Planning) for the fund-accounting side, and business intelligence dashboards so leadership sees labor cost by grant.
+It connects to a custom accounting setup and ERP (Enterprise Resource Planning) for the fund-accounting side, and business intelligence (BI) dashboards so leadership sees labor cost by grant.
 The effort-certification spreadsheet retires for good.

 How to choose a developer in Berkeley